 Mughal Eidgah, Islamic prayer ground in Dhanmondi, Bangladesh

-The Mughal Eidgah is a raised prayer ground in Dhanmondi built with thick brick walls in the Mughal architectural style.
-Its western wall features a semi-octagonal prayer niche as the main focal point of the structure.
+The Mughal Eidgah is an open-air prayer ground in Dhanmondi, built with thick brick walls in the Mughal architectural style.
+Its western wall contains a semi-octagonal prayer niche that serves as the main structural focal point of the site.

-The structure was built in 1640 during the Mughal era and was commissioned by Mir Abul Qasim.
-It remains the oldest surviving Mughal monument in Dhaka.
+The structure was built in 1640, commissioned by Mir Abul Qasim during the Mughal period.
+It is the oldest surviving Mughal monument in Dhaka.

-The site once sat adjacent to a former river branch that shaped its historical importance to the city.
-Its decorative elements draw from Mughal military architecture, making it visually distinct from typical prayer grounds.
+The site once bordered a former river branch that influenced where the prayer ground was placed in the early city.
+The decorative elements on the walls draw from Mughal military architecture, which sets it apart visually from most other prayer grounds.

 The community of curious travelers